A short biography of Tom Morey

 Tom's wife Marchia, the mother of bodyboarding, was the second person to ride the bodyboard when she was eight months pregnant.

-This new board was just the first manifestation of Morey's belief that "closed cell plastics is the flesh of a new order of being.
+This new board was just the first manifestation of Morey's belief that "closed cell flexible foam is the flesh of a new order of being.
 The boogie board is just a spineless protoplasm, an amoeba!"

 Tom's next challenge was to turn his new creation into a commercial proposition, and for that, he needed a name.
 He first came up with the S.N.A.K.E. or Side Navel Arm Knee and Elbow (the parts of the body needed to ride the new surf craft) but eventually, Tom, who loved music almost as much as the ocean, called his invention the Morey Boogie after the boogie blues tempo.
 Boogie was a type of jazz music that was popular before World War II.